Effectively Reduce Heavy Sweating at Our Akron, Ohio, Area Practice

 Sweating throughout the day is typically unavoidable.
 However, if you’ve experienced profuse sweating for prolonged periods of time, resulting in a problem that gets in the way of daily activities, this may be a sign of an underlying medical condition.
 Dr. David Hartman regularly treats patients who are affected by hyperhidrosis in the Ohio area, using focused light energy to stop the steady stream of moisture and odor.
 PrecisionTx ablates overactive sweat glands to dramatically reduce excessive underarm sweating, underarm odor, and even underarm hair growth after just one treatment.

 Perspiration may occur in response to hot weather, physical activity, or emotional stress.
-Like it or not, sweating is a natural biological process that allows the body to regulate its temperature, cooling down as moisture evaporates from surface of the skin.
+Like it or not, sweating is a natural biological process that allows the body to regulate its temperature, cooling down as moisture evaporates from the surface of the skin.
 Constant and excessive sweating, however, can lead to conditions that create issues no matter the time or temperature.
 Soaking shirts can be visually embarrassing and physically uncomfortable.

 What is Hyperhidrosis?